larrydodson/School_District_Analysis/README.md

 ## Summary

-Four major changes in the updated school district analysis (after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs).
+Major changes in the updated school district analysis (after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs).

+The Thomas High School (THS) 9th Grade was 461 students.
+The removal effected all the analysis results, but some areas more than others.

-   1. Math and reading scores by grade.
+   * Math and Reading Scores by grade.
+    The removal of the THS 9th Grade scores did not effect by school and by grade results by a significant amount.
+The impact was only 461 students removed from a total of 39,170 students in the city district.
+   * Scores by class grade
+   The class grades were effected by a larger amount, due to a somewhat higher degree than the overall district scores.
-   2. Scores by school spending.
+   * Scores by school spending.
+   In the area of school spending, THS is in the upper range of per student spending, and after the change at the highest level of $638 per student.
-   3. Scores by school size.
+   * Scores by school size.

-   4. Scores by school type.
+   * Scores by school type.